 🧐The Continued Growth of Online Selling

 E-commerce has become so popular in the United States that it’s expected to reel in an increased revenue of $563 billion by 2025.
+The revenues of America’s e-commerce sector may be worth $1.47 billion by 2025, up from $904.9 million in 2022.
 This increase is due in part to factors such as the increasing use of mobile devices, growth of social media and social commerce, online marketplaces, and changing consumer behavior.

 🧐The Rise of AI and Machine Learning